MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Version 2.1 Modifications
 For performance improvements removed the use of a managed variant containing an Integer array to use a managed Integer Array.
 Overall result was a slight performance improvement of approximately 5% for processing case-sensitive string keys.

-Removed use of a managed variant contianing an Integer array from TextEncoderUnicode.cls

 Updated TextEncoderUnicode  ToHexString function to use a managed Char array which is manually freed when the class goes out of scope.

 Added ManagedCharSafeArray.cls